 - 1-800-MEDICARE (1-800-633-4227).
-TTY users should call 1-877-486-2048, 24 hours a day/ 7 days a week; - The Social Security Office at 1-800-772-1213, between 7 am to 7 pm, Monday through Friday.
-TTY users should call 1-800-325-0778 (applications); or - Your State Medicaid Office (applications) (See Section 6 of this chapter for contact information).
+TTY/TDD users should call 1-877-486-2048 (applications), 24 hours a day, 7 days a week; - The Social Security Office at 1-800-772-1213, between 7 am to 7 pm, Monday through Friday.
+TTY/TDD users should call 1-800-325-0778; or - Your State Medicaid Office (applications) (See Section 6 of this chapter for contact information).

-If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.
+If you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.

-You can request assistance with obtaining best available evidence by contacting the Member Services Department (phone numbers are printed on the back cover of this 2020 Evidence of Coverage).
+You can request assistance with obtaining Best Available Evidence by contacting the Member Services Department (phone numbers are printed on the back cover of this booklet).

 You may also show evidence of Extra Help at the pharmacy by providing any of the following: